f3-factory/F3com-data/3.6/development/main.md

 Technical support is available at the official discussion forum: [https://groups.google.com/forum/#!forum/f3-framework](https://groups.google.com/forum/#!forum/f3-framework).

-If you need live support, you can talk to the development team and other members of the F3 community via [Slack](https://fatfreeframework-slack.herokuapp.com).
+If you need live support, you can talk to the development team and other members of the F3 community via [Slack](https://fatfreeframework-slack.herokuapp.com) or [Discord](https://discord.gg/ATYXXpZJ6j).